arangodb/arangodb/Documentation/UserManual/Actions.md

 then the match can be a prefix match.
 The requests for `/hello/world`, `/hello/world/my`, and `/hello/world/how/are/you` will all match.
 However `/hello/world2` does not match.
-Prefix matches within an URL part,
+Prefix matches within a URL part,
 i. e. `/hello/world*`, are not allowed.
 The wildcard must occur at the end,
 i. e.